Create custom Linux Commands

 Write a Shell Script

-Finally we are ready to deploy our first custom command.
+Finally, we are ready to deploy our first custom command.

-In this example we want to perform a git pull
+In this example, we want to perform a git pull

-request in a folder named in /etc/gitrepo
+request in a folder named /etc/gitrepo

 just by typing pullgit